BlueGreenMagick/Review-Hotmouse/config.md

+- `tooltip`: Show tooltip when hotmouse action is triggered

 **Card side**
-- `q` : works when viewing question
+- `q` : Works when viewing question
-- `a` : works when viewing answers
+- `a` : Works when viewing answers

 **mouse buttons (press/click)**